briandailey/briandailey.github.com/_posts/2016-02-10-commuter-cycling-in-east-nashville.md

 This corridor into downtown, which includes the Korean Veterans Bridge, has undergone a lot of changes in the past few years.
-There has been a bicycle lane donw Shelby for some time now, but it's a little spotty in that it cuts in and out and occasionally leaves you stranded on a fairly busy street.
+There has been a bicycle lane down Shelby for some time now, but it's a little spotty in that it cuts in and out and occasionally leaves you stranded on a fairly busy street.

 Still, there _is_ a bicycle lane and that's certainly an improvement.

 (Note the [Bcycle-ist](https://nashville.bcycle.com/) running against traffic patterns.
-This is something I see a lot of in Nashville - maybe the state has not done a great job of educating folks about walkingo on the left, riding on the right?
+This is something I see a lot of in Nashville - maybe the state has not done a great job of educating folks about walking on the left, riding on the right?
 It's terribly awkward to try to safely pass these folks and deal with traffic at the same time.)